 ASP Rank in Pakistan Police

-The ASP Rank is an entry-level position for officers selected through the Central Superior Services (CSS) examination conducted by FPSC.
+The ASP rank is an entry-level position for officers selected through the Central Superior Services (CSS) examination conducted by FPSC.

-What is the Rank of ASP?
+What is the rank of ASP?

 - ASP is equivalent to Grade 17, like DSP, but their entry and roles differ.

-Grade of ASP in Pakistan Police
+Grade of ASP in the Pakistan Police

 - ASPs also hold BPS-17, serving as probationary officers before assuming leadership roles.